Set Office 365 Users’ Password to Never Expire Using MS Graph PowerShell

 With Office 365 admin center, it is only possible to set password expiration policies across the entire organization.
 Then, how will you set only a particular Office 365 user’s password to never expire?
 Unfortunately, no!
 Admin center failed to help here.

 So there comes PowerShell to the rescue.
-The downside of PowerShell cmdlets is that Microsoft recently announced that Msol online and Azure AD modules will be deprecated.
-Even though it still works to configure password policies, switching to MS Graph is best.
+The downside of PowerShell cmdlets is that Microsoft recently announced that MS online and Azure AD modules will be deprecated.
+Even though it still works, managing passwords through Graph PowerShell is the best approach.

 Initially make sure to install and connect with the Microsoft Graph module, and proceed to run the cmdlets.